-Given the rapidly evolving technical capabilities included in the controllability requirements, the DLC review staff will not evaluate any controllability claims against actual performance.
+- Given the rapidly evolving technical capabilities included in the controllability requirements, the DLC review staff will not evaluate any controllability claims against actual performance.
 Reviewers of product applications will rely on manufacturer claims represented directly on the product specification sheet or supplemental controls documentation (where applicable).
-Documentation shall have explicit declaration of a capability, along with any ordering information (i.e., model number or ordering code variants) that are associated with the specific capability or attribute.

-• The DLC will monitor its stakeholders' experience with QPL controllability information and intends to use surveillance testing procedures to address any concerns about controllability performance claims not matching QPL or market available data.
+Documentation shall have explicit declaration of a capability, along with any ordering information (i.e. model number or ordering code variants) that are associated with the specific capability or attribute. - The DLC will monitor its stakeholders' experience with QPL controllability information and intends to use surveillance testing procedures to address any concerns about controllability performance claims not matching QPL or market available data.

-Integral Control Feature Definition Acceptable Terms on the Product Spec Sheet or Supplemental Literature SENSORS Occupancy A control device that detects occupant presence and automatically turns luminaires and/or other equipment on and, after a preset delay during which no presence is detected, turns them off.
-Also called a motion detector.
+Integral Control Feature Definition Acceptable Terms on the Product Spec Sheet or Supplemental Literature Occupancy Sensors that can automatically affect the operation of lighting equipment based upon detecting the presence or absence of people in a space or exterior environment.
 Occupancy, Vacancy, Motion, Exterior Motion Daylight Sensors that can automatically affect the operation of lighting or other equipment based on the amount of daylight and/or ambient light that is present in a space, area.
-Daylight, Daylight Harvesting, Daylight Dimming, Daylight Response, Photosensor, Ambient Light Multifunction A combination sensor that has two or more relevant sensor capabilities listed in Table 8 .
-Examples include occupancy + daylight, occupancy + photocell, or traffic + photocell.
-Multifunction, Dual/Combination, or any two or more acceptable terms from Table 8 for the relevant sensors shown as a singular option.
+Daylight, Daylight Harvesting, Daylight Dimming, Daylight Response, Photosensor SENSORS Multifunction A combination sensor that two or more relevant sensor capabilities listed in Table 8.
+Examples include occupancy + daylight, occupancy + photocell, or traffic + photocell Multifunction, Dual/Combination, or any two or more acceptable terms from Table 8 for the relevant sensors shown as a singular option.
 Traffic A sensor that can automatically affect the operation of lighting or other equipment based upon detecting the presence or absence of moving vehicles in an area.
 Traffic, Adaptive Traffic Photocell A sensor that can automatically affect the operation of lighting or other equipment based on the amount of daylight and/or ambient light that is present in an exterior environment.
-Photocell, Daylight, Photo, PCR, Dusk-to- Dawn Integral Sensor Receptacle An integrated receptacle that can accept a variety of sensors, communication hardware, and/or other control devices for indoor or outdoor lighting equipment.
-Sensor Receptacle/Socket, Photocell Receptacle/Socket, ANSI C136.41 Receptacle/Socket, NEMA 5-pin Receptacle/Socket, NEMA 7-pin Receptacle/Socket, Zhaga Book 18 Receptacle/Socket, Port
+Photocell, Daylight, Photo, PCR, Dusk-to- Dawn